There’s nothing like celebrating the holiday season at Disneyland!

 My absolute favorite was the Holiday Brownies, available at Jolly Holiday on Main Street U.S.A.
 So rich and chocolatey, with a white mousse frosting and sweet holiday decorations.

-More Disneyland Christmas Tips
+More Tips for Visiting Disneyland During Christmas

 While Disneyland at Christmas is spectacular, big crowds are often a major downside, even with the required park reservations.
 Here are some tips for managing the crowds and getting the most out of your time during the holiday season.